 Below are just a few of the many things you can do on the INEE website:

-If you have any questions, please email us at email@example.com or contact an INEE Secretariat member directly from information provided on the Who We Are page.
+If you have any questions, please visit our FAQ page.
+You can also email us at email@example.com or contact an INEE Secretariat member directly from information provided on the Who We Are page.
 We hope to hear from you and we appreciate your membership!